Secret Files 3: Plot

 The Guardian entrusts Nina with a choice: to deactivate the force field so that Jane Cunningham administers the antidote to Max and gets the deterrium, and ultimately condemn mankind, or keep the force field on to save humanity from Jane's plan, while leaving Max to die.
 Regardless of the player's choice, Jane Cunningham gets the deterrium and escapes with the submarine, but she leaves her bag behind, containing the antidote, so Max is saved.
 Nina and Max leave with escape pods which were at the site for years by the Guardians.
-Back in the CERN facility Jane Cunningham starts the experiment, but Nina and Max intervene and restrain her and, with the help of Jane’s assistant, they stop the process and save the world.
+Back in the CERN facility Jane Cunningham starts the experiment, but Nina and Max intervene and restrain her and, with the help of Jane's assistant, they stop the process and save the world.

 Endings

-Following the story's completion, a lengthy, incredible and humorous ending cutscene follows, narrating what happened afterwards to each character participating in the game and, afterwards, another one presenting scenes as if all of the game was a film-making project.
+Following the story's completion, a lengthy and humorous ending cutscene follows, narrating what happened afterwards to each character participating in the game and, afterwards, another one presenting scenes as if all of the game was a film-making project.
 Depending on the player's choices on whether or not to save Cassandra and later Max, the ending will slightly vary, mostly with respect to what happens to Nina, Max and Cassandra: